 Honestly, there are a few things that we will probably do with the money.
 Not all of it is flashy, but it’s all (OK, mostly) helping us strive toward goals like saving for retirement, saving for big purchases, and being able to do enjoyable things without taking on debt.

-Here are a few ideas.
+Here are a few ideas about our extra money.
 The splurge type stuff first:

-- New wireless router – Typically our credit card rewards money has funded our purchase of new electronics .
-All flat screen TVs and my wife’s laptop have been funded by money our credit cards have given us.
-As we now have replaced them all and don’t have any real electronics needs, the entire amount won’t go there this time, but we do want to buy a new wireless router.
+- New wireless router.
+Typically our credit card rewards money has funded our purchase of new electronics .
+We’ve purchased all of our TVs with new flat screens by using credit card rewards.
+Along these lines, we’re looking for a new wireless router.
 The one we have now is at least 7 years old, doesn’t provide the latest security, and the coverage kind of stinks compared to what’s available today.

-- Other travel – Most of our other traveling is done with our RV trailer, but we do like to do a trip to a water park during the winter months, and every couple of years, my wife and I like to consider a small anniversary trip in the fall.
-These aren’t extravagent or largely expensive, but stashing a few hundred bucks goes a long way to making sure we can jump on a deal should one arise.
+- Other travel.
+We do most of our traveling with our RV.
+Every couple of years, my wife and I like to consider a small anniversary trip in the fall.
+These aren’t extravagant or largely expensive, but stashing a few hundred bucks goes a long way.

-- Furnace Fund – Last year we found that our furnace is starting to fail.
-We’ve taken some measures to slow this and are very carefully monitoring the device, but it will have to be replaced at some point in the next several years.
+- Furnace Fund.
+Last year we found that our furnace is starting to fail.
+We’ve taken some measures to slow this and are very carefully monitoring the device.
+Eventually it will have to be replaced.
 Continuing to save for this or other big purchases that might come up is important to us.

-- Kids Activities – We set aside money for some of the big things that our kids like to do.
+- Kids Activitie.
+We set aside money for some of the big things that our kids like to do.
 Summer camps, swim lessons, dance lessons, etc.

-- Replacement Car / RV – We are proud that our two cars and our RV are from model years 2006, 2007, and 2004 respectively.
+- Replacement Car / RV.
+We are proud that our two cars and our RV are from model years 2006, 2007, and 2004 respectively.
 However, the bottom line is that eventually they may hit the end of their useful life.
-We save for this and could likely replace one without having to take on a loan, but with all three at that age, it could be that more than one would need to be looked at in a shorter period of time.
-We will definitely be upping the allocation here, as we want to be prepared.
+We save for this and could likely replace one without having to take on a loan.
+With all three at that age, it could be that more than one would need to be looked at in a shorter period of time.
+We will definitely be upping the allocation here.
+We don’t want something to leave us unprepared.

 So, that’s really about it.

-Readers, I’m curious what you think of our plans or if you have any other ideas or feedback?
-Have you had any favorable (or unfavorable) budget changes over the past months, and how have you worked to incorporate them into your spending plans?Copyright 2017 Original content authorized only to appear on Money Beagle.
+Readers, I’m curious what you think of our plans for extra money?
+Have you had any favorable (or unfavorable) budget changes over the past months?
+How have you worked to incorporate them into your spending plans?Copyright 2017 Original content authorized only to appear on Money Beagle.
 Please subscribe via RSS, follow me on Twitter, Facebook, or receive e-mail updates.
 Thank you for reading.